Alexandruasu/Orcs-vs-Soldiers/README.md

 ![Unit Selection Screen](images/image2.png)

 - Players adjust the size of each faction using the `+` and `-` buttons.
-- Displays animated idle sprites for both **Orcs** and **Soldiers** for easy identification.
+- Displays idle sprites for both **Orcs** and **Soldiers** for easy identification.
-- The background remains consistent with the gradient theme.
+- Displays a beautiful gradient backdrop with animated stars.

 ---